 Welcome to my online abode.
 This is where I pen my thoughts, perspectives and opinions from my corner in Southeast Asia.
 As a tech entrepreneur, investor, photographer, father, husband and son, I wear many hats and meet all sorts of cool folks as I trapeze across Singapore, Jakarta, Ho Chi Minh and (occasionally) the 北上广 (Beijing-Shanghai-Guangzhou) regions of China.

-James is CEO and co-founder of Ion Electric and Chairman and founder of Silicon Straits.
+James is CEO and co-founder of Ion Mobility and Chairman of Silicon Straits.
 He is 100% CEO, 70% COO, 50% CIO, 50% CFO, 33% CTO and 33% CMO.
 He loves all things nature and tech and has been mired in hardware and software since he was 12 years old.
-An alumni of Raffles Institution, Raffles Junior College, James has been trained as an Electrical & Computer engineer with a specialisation in Digital Signal Processing with a second major in Engineering & Public Policy at Carnegie Mellon, and a Masters in Management Science & Engineering at Stanford.Accurate as of Jan 2020
+An alumni of Raffles Institution, Raffles Junior College, James has been trained as an Electrical & Computer engineer with a specialisation in Digital Signal Processing with a second major in Engineering & Public Policy at Carnegie Mellon, and a Masters in Management Science & Engineering at Stanford.Accurate as of Jul 2020

 I was born in Singapore to a lower-middle class family with a working father and a stay-at-home mother.
 I’m the eldest of two siblings, was decent in my academics and awkward in sports.
 After 2 and a half years of mandatory military service, I received the Economic Development Board’s Singapore Inc. government scholarship to study abroad, and returned to work in public service for what would have been 6 years.
 I subsequently quit service with 2 years 8 months left on my scholarship bond to start Neoteny Labs (early-stage venture fund) with Joichi Ito.